learning3d/assignment3/README.md

 The scene, sampler, and renderer are all packaged together under the `Model` class in `main.py`.
 In particular the `Model`'s forward method invokes a `VolumeRenderer` instance with a sampling strategy and volume as input.

-Also, take a look at the `RayBundle` class in `ray_utils.py`, which provides a convenient wrapper around several inputs to the volume rendering procedure per ray.
+Also, take a look at the `RayBundle` class in `ray_utils.py`, which provides a convenient wrapper around several per-ray inputs to the volume rendering procedure.

 ##  1.2.
 Outline of tasks